Wells Fargo v. Barber: Why a Nevis LLC Did Not Protect a Florida Resident

 The Certificated-Interest Workaround and Its Failure

-Some practitioners reasoned that if a debtor issued physical membership certificates and kept them in a foreign jurisdiction, the interest might be reclassified as tangible property located outside the court’s reach, similar to the corporate stock in Sargeant.
+The theory was that if a debtor issued physical membership certificates and kept them in a foreign jurisdiction, the interest might be reclassified as tangible property located outside the court’s reach, similar to the corporate stock in Sargeant.
 This became known as the certificated-interest workaround.

 The Florida Supreme Court eliminated any remaining uncertainty in Shim v.
 Buechel (Fla.
 2022).
 The Court overruled Sargeant and held that § 56.29(6) authorizes courts to compel debtors to surrender foreign assets through in personam jurisdiction.
 Any asset in the debtor’s hands or under the debtor’s control is reachable regardless of location.